jpcsp/jpcsp/README.txt

 - Export 3D scene:
 You can export the current 3D scene of an application by selecting the corresponding file menu option.
 This will export the current 3D scene in Wavefront format (.obj/.mtl), including the textures used in the scene.
-The textures are stored in 32-bit .bmp format.
+The textures are stored in 32-bit .png format.
 You can then import the .obj file in a 3D modeling application (e.g. http://www.blender.org/).
 Lamps cannot be exported in Wavefront format, so you will probably need to manually add lighting to the imported scene.
+You can export the whole 3D scene or only the visible objects (to reduce the size of the exported file).
+The scenes are exported under:
+    <Jpcsp main directory>/export/Export-1/...
+    <Jpcsp main directory>/export/Export-2/...

 - Texture modding: